🔑 Key Takeaways: Claude Output Ownership

 Anthropic retains a license to use content for service improvement (on consumer tiers), but this is a license -- not an ownership claim.
 On API and Enterprise tiers, even this license is restricted.

-To strengthen your copyright claim: substantially edit Claude's output, add original content, make creative selections among multiple outputs, and document your human contributions.
+To strengthen your copyright claim: substantially edit Claude's output (think 20-35+ creative decisions, not minor tweaks), add original content, make creative selections among multiple outputs, and document your human contributions.
+Save all drafts and iterations.
 The more creative input you add beyond the initial prompt, the stronger your position.
+Treat Claude as a starting point, not the final product.

 Consumer (claude.ai Free/Pro): By default, yes.
 Anthropic may use your conversations to improve Claude.
 You can opt out in your account settings under Privacy.
 Opting out does not apply retroactively.